One way to spot an 18th century landscape is by the presence of an extravagant, expensive, and purposeless structure.

 Like a set piece, but with more staying power, many follies were born of the humour and goodwill of the financier.
 Fashionable faux castles, gothic ruins and roman temples representing a sense of fun in a predominantly practical, built environment.

 Here are 8 of our favourite follies.
-Tell us about the fanciful buildings that you like in the comments.

 1. The Druids Temple, Ilton, North Yorkshire Grade II listed